 Once you have access to Spotify for Artists it is essential that you dedicate time to your profile.
 Do not forget that it is your cover letter to your fans, and to anyone who is curious about your music.
 You must ensure that it fits with your personal brand and identity, that it be natural and humble but at the same time attract attention.

-–Images: choose high-quality images for both the avatar and the header.
+- Images: choose high-quality images for both the avatar and the header.
 Remember that you can also add an image gallery in the “About” section.

-–Biography: use up to a maximum of 1,500 characters to introduce yourself and your music.
+- Biography: use up to a maximum of 1,500 characters to introduce yourself and your music.
 Don’t forget that you can use tags to link to other artists, albums, songs, and playlists on Spotify.
 Also do not forget to add links to your social networks.

-–Artist’s Pick: concerts, merchandising: explore all the possibilities offered by the features of Spotify for Artists and incorporate them into your profile.
+- Artist’s Pick: concerts, merchandising: explore all the possibilities offered by the features of Spotify for Artists and incorporate them into your profile.

 Why use Spotify for Artists?

--Because you directly control your presence on the platform.
+- Control your presence on the platform.

--Because you know exactly who your fans are and where they are.
+- You know exactly who your fans are and where they are.
 Location is one of the most interesting data you can get, especially when it comes to scheduling tours and performances.

--Because you can connect better with the audience now that you know them in depth.
+- Connect better with the audience now that you know them in depth.
 And also with other artists creating powerful networking links.

--Because you can study the metrics of your music and know what and who likes it the most.
+- Study the metrics of your music and know what and who likes it the most.
 Knowing what the market demands puts you in a privileged position.

--Because you can design marketing strategies focused on concrete and specific objectives and targets.
+- Design marketing strategies focused on concrete and specific objectives and targets.